BBA in Ireland for Indian Students: Top Universities, Eligibility, Fees, and Salary

 • Eligibility: Open to non-EU/EEA students.
 Applicants must have an offer from an eligible Irish higher education institution.

-• Deadline: Typically in March; exact dates may vary annually.
+• Deadline: Typically, in March; exact dates may vary annually.

 • Application: Applications are submitted through the Education in Ireland website.

-1. University-Specific Scholarships:
+2. University-Specific Scholarships:

 • University College Dublin (UCD) Global Excellence Scholarships:

-• Value: Up to 50% reduction in tuition per year.
+• Value: Up to 50% or 100% reduction in tuition per year.

 • Eligibility: International students with a strong academic record.